Wholly Foreign-Owned Enterprise: Disadvantages

 The disadvantages of establishing a WFOE include the inability to engage in certain restricted business activities, limited access to government support and a potentially steep learning curve upon entering the mainland Chinese market.
 As a WFOE is a type of limited liability company, it requires the injection of foreign funds to make-up the registered capital; something unnecessary with a Representative Office.
 Normally 15% of the total investment needs to be injected within one month after obtaining the business license starting from US$50,000.
-It is important to note that regional differences in regulations and practical differences in the application of Chinese legislation can also apply.
+Regional differences in regulations and practical differences in the application of Chinese legislation can also apply.
 A WFOE comes with more legal rights than a Representative Office (RO).
 Consequently, its process of liquidation is more time-consuming and expensive when compared to ROs.
 The liquidation is divided into four steps and might take up to 12 months (notification of the relevant authorities, setting up a liquidation committee, submission of a liquidation report to the authorities, deregistration of the company and closing of the bank account).